EpicPix/zProl/README.md

 # zProl

+Z Programming Language

+For actual usage check the [wiki](https://github.com/EpicPix/zProl/wiki).

-Z Programming Language that I made because I got bored.
+I made this language only because I got bored, and I work on it when I have nothing else to do.

-Currently, reworking a lot of things which might mean that some features will be removed for now, that might be re-added with a better implementation

 ## Maven Repository